cagataycali/tick.chat/README.md

 -----

-Tick's main aim is to removing prejudgment.
+Tick's main aim is to removing prejudgments.
 You can chat nearby persons in anonymously.
 There have been *tons of startups* for these.

 **But wait, why I did Tick.Chat?** 🤔